FrederoxDev/Bedrock-Energistics-Core/docs/guides/getting-started.md

 # Getting Started

+> [!warning]
+> Bedrock Energistics Core is in beta.
+Minor updates may contain breaking changes.
+See [Versioning](versioning.md) for more information.

 This guide assumes that you have a basic understanding of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Node.js](https://nodejs.org/), [npm](https://www.npmjs.com/), and an advanced understanding of [Minecraft Bedrock add-on development](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted).

 Before getting started, ensure that you're using a Minecraft version that Bedrock Energistics Core supports.
 Each release will note which Minecraft versions it supports.
 Bedrock Energistics Core's latest release usually supports the latest Minecraft stable release.
 See [releases](https://github.com/Fluffyalien1422/bedrock-energistics-core/releases).